 The Commission Chairperson will be the primary spokesperson for the Commission as a whole, but this privilege can be extended to any Commissioner by a vote of the Commission as a whole when required, or on an ongoing basis as deemed appropriate by the commission.

 Any Commissioner may request that information be made available to various or desired media outlets.

+Any Commissioner may make statements as a private citizen, but only if not identified as representing the position of the TRUE Commission.

 As a courtesy, any position statement on specified subject matter will be given to the Public Information Officers of both the Mayor and the City Council prior to being released to the media.

-A Talking Points Memo will be prepared monthly by a designated Commissioner for contentious public issues, the designated Commissioner shall either be the Project Lead for the issue, or another designated person as agreed on by the Commission.
-Review of these talking points will be a standing agenda item for the Commission as a whole while the issue is still active.

-A position statement on specified subject matter may be released to the media after a simple majority vote in the affirmative when a quorum is present.
+A written position statement on TRUE Commission work subject matter may be released to the media after a simple majority vote in the affirmative when a quorum is present.

-The Commission shall have discretion to issue preliminary reports based on the talking points memos, or language drafted by the Chairperson or Commission as a whole, and these preliminary reports should not be indicative of a final position on an issue, though they should be limited to objective statement of facts rather than taking a position.
+The Commission shall have discretion to issue preliminary reports based on reports drafted by the Chairperson or Commission as a whole, and these preliminary reports should not be indicative of a final position on an issue, though they should be limited to objective statement of facts rather than taking a position.

 Should media interviews be requested, Commissioners shall defer to the spokesperson.

-The spokesperson shall state the position of the Commission, but in interactions with the public, Commissioners shall limit comments to subject matter defined in the Talking Points Memo.
+The spokesperson shall state the position of the Commission, or the talking points memo, but in interactions with the public, Commissioners shall limit comments to subject matter defined in the Talking Points Memo.

-Pursuant to Florida Sunshine laws, individual Commissioners have the agency to relay facts and information regarding the business of the Commission or special projects, but shall refrain from opining directly on any issues relating to ongoing or unsettled issues or projects of the Commission.
-Commissioners shall refer to the talking points memo for acceptable topics of discussion.

-Once a vote of the Commission has been taken on an official stance of the Commission, Commissioners should limited comments and discussion to facts of the issue, and the Commission’s official stance on the matter.
+Once a vote of the Commission has been taken on an official stance of the Commission, Commissioners should be limited to comments and discussion on the facts of the issue, and the Commission’s official stance on the matter.

 Online Communication

-Online communication of The Commission should be limited to the official channels of the Commission.
-A standing Communications Committee should be convened by the Chairperson to manage all online communications.
+Online communication of The Commission should be limited to the official e-mails between the City Council Staff and Commissioners.
+The TRUE Commission should not set up and maintain a separate online media account, such as Twitter or Facebook.

-The content of online communication should be limited to objective and informative facts about the city, city government, or city operations; Official Statements of the Commission; and content outlines in the Talking Points Memo for contentious issues.

-Scheduling of online communication should be conducted by the communications committee on a monthly basis and executed by a designated person, software, or the Commission Spokesperson.

-Online interactions with the public should be limited to answering direct questions by the Commission Spokesperson, or a designated person; the content of these interaction should be informational in nature, and avoid opining on issues other than content in the Talking Points Memo, and Official Statements.

-Online Interactions with the media, other online personas, or other online channels shall be conducted solely by the Commission Spokesperson

-Absolutely no private communications shall be conducted with the official channels of the commission, pursuant to Florida Sunshine laws.
+The TRUE Commission as a whole must vote on official social media channels to establish and maintain them.

 Communication to the Mayor’s Office, the City Council, The Inspector General, Office of the General Counsel, and the City Council Auditor